nodeshift/nodeshift/README.md

 Specify the image stream from which to get the s2i image of Node.js to use for the deployed application.
 If not specified defaults to using a docker image instead.

-#### web-app
-Flag to automatically set the appropriate docker image for web app deployment.
-Defaults to false

 #### resourceProfile
 Define a subdirectory below .nodeshift/ that indicates where OpenShift resources are stored